-Fudgy, lemony and irresistible.
-The texture of these Best Ever Lemon Brownie Bars is very similar to brownies and the glaze is like pure sunshine.
-Perfect for summer entertaining and picnics.
-Recipe includes an equally irresistible gluten free option.
+Our Best Ever Lemon Brownies are fudgy, lemony and irresistible.
+The texture is very similar to fudge brownies and the glaze is like pure sunshine.
+Perfect for summer entertaining and picnics or anytime!
+This easy recipe includes an equally irresistible gluten free option.

 A Ray of Sunshine in Bar Form:

 My sweet baking friends, get your pucker on for some serious lemony goodness!

 - These scrumptious Lemon Brownies are both fudgy and lemony with a moist, light and tender crumb.
 The divine lemon glaze locks in moisture serving a dual purpose.

 - This recipe is easy.
 These special citrus bars are irresistibly good and are made in a snap.
 They’re perfect for casual or elegant entertaining, or everyday.

 - Our baking tips ensure your baking success.
 Included are our ratio of ingredients, techniques used and very popular gluten free option.